St Louis Drug Crimes Attorney

 With Over 20+ Years of Experience, W. Scott Rose is here to give your case the Undivided Attention it Deserves.

 Missouri is known for its severe drug possession penalties.
 The sanctions vary from one case to the next and will depend on the type of drug in question.
-In addition to possible jail time and heavy fines, a conviction comes with collateral consequences to your reputation, employability, and ability to access certain benefits.
-A St. Louis drug crimes lawyer will examine your case, investigate the facts, and build a solid defense on your behalf.
-Contact us as soon as possible after your arrest
+In addition to possible jail time and heavy fines, a conviction has collateral consequences to your reputation, employability, and ability to access certain benefits.
+A St. Louis drug crimes lawyer will examine your case, investigate the facts, and build a solid defense.
+Contact us as soon as possible after your arrest.

 Types of St. Louis Drug Charges

-Drug crimes are serious, and especially if this isn’t your first offense, the penalties you face can be substantial.
-The state of Missouri has three main types of drug crimes, and they each have different levels of penalties.
-The charges that you’re facing may include:
+Drug crime charges are serious, and the penalties you face can be substantial, especially if this isn’t your first offense.
+The state of Missouri has three main types of drug crimes, each with different levels of penalties.
+The charges that you’re facing may include the following.

 - Controlled substance

 - Illegal drug paraphernalia

 The charges claim that you were found with one of these substances on your person or within your property.
 You may have had the drug in your automobile or your pocket.
 In either case, you’re still responsible for carrying an illegal substance.

 If you had many narcotics in your possession, you might be charged with possession with intent.
 Since you had large quantities, the investigator may assume that you intended to distribute or sell the illegal substances.
 The evidence, in this case, depends on the amount of substance in your possession and will not involve any evidence of actually trying to sell the narcotics.
 Possession of a controlled substance is a Class D felony under Missouri law, except if the person had less than 35 grams of marijuana, which is a misdemeanor.
 Less than 10 grams of marijuana is a Class D misdemeanor if it is the first offense.